Our school meals will now be provided by Aspens and are cooked on site by Anthony Crane and his team.

 Meals for all children up until the end of Year 2 are provided free as part of the Government’s Universal Infant Free School Meals (UIFSM) programme.

 Children in these year groups will also be offered a free packed lunch if they are out on an educational visit or sporting event over the lunch period.

-All meals for children in the Juniors are priced at £2.30 which represents fantastic value for money.
+All meals for children in the Juniors are priced at £2.50 which represents value for money.

 As an academy, we have a responsibility to help children learn to eat healthily.
 Academy provided meals can often be healthier than packed lunches as they include vegetables and fruit, and avoid confectionery and snacks that are often found in packed lunches provided from home.

 We have a policy for packed lunches so that we can ensure that all children eat a healthy and nutritious lunch.
 We understand that while some children already have a fairly healthy packed lunch, for others it will mean making significant changes to what you include in your child’s packed lunch.